-The Reader in Residence
+Reader in Residence

-The Reader in Residence serves a three-month tenure in which they simply read—not aloud, but to themself—at the bookshop.
+The Reader in Residence serves a month-long tenure in which they simply read—not aloud, but to themself—at the bookshop.
 In this setting, the reader hones their attention while making literary engagement visible and relevant.
-They receive a stipend for both sustenance and books.
-Learn more about the residents and philosophy below.
+They receive a stipend for sustenance and books.

 “Perelandra’s reader-in-residence combines the solitude of the original residency tradition with the community engagement of contemporary ones, into a position that’s physically out in public, but mentally tucked away in a good book.”